Chief Seattle or Si'alsh ( 1786?-1866 )

 was by all British and American accounts a strong, intelligent leader of the Duwamish and Suquamish tribes on Puget Sound during a time of great upheaval for American Indians in the region.
 That his legacy by the late 20th century should take on the aura of prophet because of a speech that he never made, one openly fictionalized by screenwriter Ted Perry for the 1972 movie "Home", is at best a curiosity and at worst a travesty for the way that so many scholars, environmentalists, and pop-culture producers have revered the words as those of the Chief, but also for the way these often unapologetic missteps have provided fodder for so much criticism thereof, some of it well-reasoned, some of it decidedly anti-environmentalist or patronizing toward First Nations people.

-The controversy has also brought greater scrutiny to bear on an earlier text which after decades of less arduous questioning and minor alteration would serve as inspiration for Perry: this text being an 1887 article written by Henry A. Smith and published in a small Seattle newspaper.
+The controversy has also brought greater scrutiny to bear on an earlier text that after decades of less arduous questioning and minor alteration would serve as inspiration for Perry: this text being an 1887 article written by Henry A. Smith and published in a small Seattle newspaper.

 Ohio-born Henry A. Smith, M.D. ( 1830-1915 ) had arrived at Elliott Bay in early 1853, less than two years after the Denny Party founded the first settlement there.
 After establishing a farm and log cabin infirmary, he served as superintendent of Seattle schools.
 A decade later, after moving to Snohomish County, he would serve as territorial legislator and briefly as Commissioner of Indian Affairs.
 He was a skillful poet and, according to some historians, a capable medicine man who made house calls by canoe and was eventually fluent in Lushootseed tribal language and the Chinook Jargon of traders.
-He was successful at grafting fruit trees, managing logging companies, and reclaiming and making arable some 75 acres of salt marsh at the mouth of the Snohomish River.
+He was successful at grafting fruit trees, managing logging companies, and making arable some 75 acres of salt marsh at the mouth of the Snohomish River.
 Later in life, with the arrival of the railroads in Seattle, his speculative real estate investments would come to fruition and make him a wealthy man.

-Smith also claimed to have attended an historic meeting in 1854 - he gives no more specific date - when the newly-appointed Territorial Governor Isaac Stevens introduced himself to the Seattle settlers and local Native American tribes.
+Smith also claimed to have attended a historic meeting in 1854 - he gives no more specific date - when the newly-appointed Territorial Governor Isaac Stevens introduced himself to the Seattle settlers and local Native American tribes.
 This meeting or reception took place, as Smith recalled, "in front of Dr. Maynard's office, near the waterfront on Main Street".
 It was on this occasion that Smith also claimed to have taken extensive notes, difficult as it was, of Chief Seattle's long, eloquent reply to Governor Stevens' address, the latter which, according to Smith, amounted to "an explanation of the Governor's mission, which is too well understood to require capitulation."

 The mission of Governor Stevens was plain enough: to promote further settlement of the Washington Territory and negotiate the purchase of lands from native tribes.
 By most accounts, his advancement of this mission was ambitious, hurried, at times even reckless, but ultimately very successful from the perspective of those in the nation's capital who favored a speedy conquest of the West.
 Records of his tours of Puget Sound strongly suggest that the meeting that Smith recalls took place in January 1854, within two months after Stevens assumed the responsibilities of his office in Olympia, the territorial capital.
 It also stands to reason that Chief Seattle, the esteemed leader of two local tribes, would be present at such a reception, all the more so since Governor Stevens also held the title of Commissioner of Indian Affairs.
 Unfortunately however, except for Smith's 1887 article, there are no surviving reports or recollections from this gathering, thus nothing to confirm that Chief Seattle delivered a speech, let alone a speech like the one that Smith later published.